 ‘It’s time… time I moved on.
 I want to celebrate.
 And who better to do it with than the person that made it happen.
 Are you busy tonight?
 Fancy going out somewhere?
 Have a chat.
 A drink?
 A bite to eat?'

-‘Errr no well…’ I said, eyeing the tablets on the table.
+‘No thanks…’ I said, eyeing the tablets on the table.
 Muriel made a cut-throat gesture, urging me to end the call.
 ‘Another time maybe?
 Got a lot on at the moment.’

 ‘Well how about a nice cup of tea in the cafe?
 Nothing heavy.
 You can say no if you want.
 No pressure.’

-‘You know what?'
-I said, as Muriel's cold shadow crept over me.
+Muriel's cold shadow crept over me.
 Slowly but surely, like oil in water, she spread darkness in my mind and twisted my insides, wrenching my soul loose.
 Dizzy and faint, tears flooded my eyes.
 I let go and floated into the black.
 Muriel was waiting for me.

-'I think I’d like that,' I whispered.
+'I think I’ve changed my mind,' I whispered.

 ‘Fine,’ I said, putting the phone down.
 Sunlight flooded the empty space where Muriel had been.